mark182182/focus/README.md

 ## Productivity browser extension.
 ## You have to solve a sudoku puzzle in order to disable the Focus mode.

+## To be fixed:
+- 'invalid' id should be present on selectable components on conflict
+- 'invalid' id should be removed after the number is valid
+- Countdown timer should present the correct time when it's <= 10 secs

 ### Popup window where you can set the specific urls
 <img src="popup.png" alt="drawing" width="300"/>